WorkshopKI/v0-ai-teamflow-shadcn-ux-tandem-githubcopilot/README.md

-# TeamFlow - AI Collaborative Platform
+# TeamFlow - AI Collaborative App

 A local-first collaborative platform with AI agents, built with Next.js 16, React 19, and Tailwind CSS v4.